ExcellentWish/portfolio-project-4/README.md

 - https://github.com/pennersr/django-allauth For user functions on the website
 - https://jqueryui.com/ For script.js throughout the project
 - https://www.youtube.com/watch?v=TZL-WFzvDJg For google SMTP
+- https://www.youtube.com/watch?v=llbtoQTt4qw from Kasia Bogucka that help with this project and help me understand Django alot.
 - Matt Rudge for his Django I think therefore I blog and resume project at [Code Institute](https://codeinstitute.net)
 - https://colorlib.com/ for my 500 and 404 pages